lordmauve/dsls-talk/index.rst

 .. code-block:: text

-    # Base class for all hosts
-    # Monitors memory and load
+    # Base class for all hosts; Monitors memory and load
     class aws-host extends base {
         metric "cpu.load.5min" {
             alert at severity 2 if value > 150 for 5m;